OrleansContrib/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 <!-- tocstop -->

 ## Overview of Indexing
 Indexing enables grains to be efficiently queried by scalar properties.
-A research paper describing the interface and implementation can be found [here](http://cidrdb.org/cidr2017/papers/p29-bernstein-cidr17.pdf).
+A research paper describing the interface and implementation can be found [here](http://cidrdb.org/cidr2017/papers/p29-bernstein-cidr17.pdf), and a PDF with additional illustrations is [here](http://cidrdb.org/cidr2017/slides/p29-bernstein-cidr17-slides.pdf).

+For more information about the indexing implementation, see the [Indexing Internals](IndexingInternals.md) document.

 Indexing is defined at two levels: at the application level as property attributes on application properties classes, and by implementation classes supplied by Orleans to either update the indexes created from these attributes, or to translate LINQ queries into the retrieval of grains keyed by these indexes.